Ksheekey/Leaflet-Challenge/README.md

 # Leaflet-Challenge
-leaflet hw

-here is my hw submission for the leaflet challenge!

-In this challenge I set the points of the last 7 days of earthquakes.
+Here I set the points of the last 7 days of earthquakes.

 the circles on the map show where the quake happened